Booleans are a fundamental data type in C++ that represent truth values,

 1. Introduction to Booleans

-decision-making in programs, especially in control structures like if
+decision-making in programs, especially in control structures like if, while,

 2. Declaring Boolean Variables